johngage/voteA/content/criticalinf/overview.md

 - Fragmentary
 - Uneven in technical understanding
 - Unrelated to each other
+- Developed by reporters covering seemingly unrelated beats, or communities.
+  - Local police
+  - Local political structure
+  - Local administrative groups: County administrator, County Registrar of Voting, Assessor, County Attorney, Public Works
+  - State administrative groups: Secretary of State, Secretary of Natural Resources, Secretary of Education, State Police
+  - National administration: DOJ, HHS, DHS, DOE
+  - Companies and contractors providing equipment, services, analysis at a local, county, state, or national level -

 News organizations have developed specialized, highly technical beat coverage of cybersecurity issues, with sub-domains covering personal data privacy breaches, national security breaches, social network manipulations, algorithm-based decision systems, and the fragile and brittle nature of our networks.

 We can build on this investment by massively broadening local coverage.
+But those operating and securing our infrastructure have deep reservations about open and public coverage of our most critical systems.
+This is our challenge: building and operating critical systems in an age of insecurity.